hassan4554/Travel-Agency-Management-System/README.md

 1. Clone the repository.
 2. If you are using Visual Studio, open the .sln file which will run the project.
 Otherwise, setup the project in your compiler and run it.

+## License:
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ## Contact:
 For any inquiries, reach out to me at hassanmehmood.here@gmail.com